VirtualRaven/KandVST/README.md

    Enable Oscillator 2 = On
    Enable Oscillator 3 = On
   ```
   To list available parameters, run the tester with the argument `params` or `Params` for a more detailed output.
+Or
+  use the list parameters command in the synth terminal window.

-  The comment #NORMALIZED inteprets the file as setting normalized floating point values.
-This will ignore types.
+  Placing the comment `#NORMALIZED`turns off type checking, instead all values are interpreted as normalized floating point   values.
+This only effects rows after the line which the comment appeared on.
-  Equaly #UNNORMALIZED reenables type checking for until next #NORMALIZED.
+  Similarly `#UNNORMALIZED` reenables type checking for the rows following it.

 ## Dependencies